 The American Civil War was the worst disaster in our history.
 More people died than in all our other wars combined.

-The Confederacy claimed for States Rights.
-Their economy depended on massive slavery, and they feared it being banned.
+The Confederacy of Slave Holders claimed States Rights.
+The South economy depended on massive slavery, and they feared it being banned.

 Gone With The Wind sustains the myth of Southern honor, as if there really was more at stake than preserving a culture dependent on kidnapping, rape and enslavement.

-And it romanticizes conditions to the extent that it’s impossible to see any evil in the pre-war Southern plantation lifestyle.
+And it romanticizes conditions to the extent that it’s impossible to see any evil in the pre-war Enslaved Worker Farm Camp’s lifestyle.
 Why would Northerners want to destroy the charms and grace of the South?

 I hate this movie, its endless propaganda.

 It became an admired classic.
 That exposes of our national preference for romanticized ignorance over reality.
 Tolerance of white supremacy is part of the package.

 It’s almost as if slavery didn’t exist, certainly none of its evils, except as a detached concept.